Genymobile/gm_pr/README.md

 Then you need to add a incoming-webhook to let the bot send messages to Slack:

  * Open https://mydomain.slack.com/services/new/incoming-webhook
- * Choose a channel (the bot will be able to override it, so the choice do not matter)
+ * Choose a channel (the bot will be able to override it, so it doesn't really matter what you enter)
  * Copy the webhook URL in **setting_project.py** (**SLACK_URL**)

 Now, go to the channel related to your project and type "/pr".
 After a